borgfriend/donaldsroasted-blog/src/content/posts/2017-02-15-the-lego-batman-movie.md

 Nobody expected great things from "The Lego Batman".
 And what did we get?
 Probably the best version of the caped crusader since the "Dark Knight".

-There is nothing that can really prepare you for the awesomeness of Lego Batman.
-It includes all of batman villains, the justice league, and so much more.
+It's hard to prepare for the awesomeness of Lego Batman.
+The movie includes all of Batman's villains, the Justice League, and so much more.

-If you love batman, you will love this movie.
-If you want your inner child squeal with delight - this is the movie for you.
+If you're a fan of Batman, this movie is a must-see.
+And if you want to let your inner child squeal with delight, "The Lego Batman" is the perfect movie for you.

 Just remember: